dividohq/finance-plugin-magento2/README.md

 The Powered by Divido Extension for Magento 2 enables you to add financing to you checkout payment options.

-## Divido subscription
+## Provider subscription
-Visit https://www.divido.com/sign-up/ to sign up for a demo account.
+To use this plugin you need to have a Provider account and subscription.

 ## Installation
 ### Install with composer